mil/School/notes/PHIL-4224/Final/Value-of-K.md

     - Performance value is value of performances of agents that is double faced.
 Performance value is evaluated in terms of the outcome of the performance and in addition to the agent involved in the formance.
 Credible performances are attributable to the agents skills and vritues and thus attributed to the agent ultimatly.
     -  Consider a man who forms the belief that he is thinking, p.
 Now consider two worlds, one in which the man forms this belief because he is actually thinking and the world is as it appears to him.
 Alternativly consider that the man's thought is just a brain in a vat case.
 Someone stimulated him to believe this.
 In this second case we would credit the performance value of the man to be of equal worth to that of the man in the first case.
 However, in the second case, regardless of the performance value there is less value in terms of knowledge.
     - This has wide implications for epistemology and furthermore it just points back to the idea our knowledge fundamentall will have no value without extrinsic value.
 There is no epistemic intrinsic value to our epistemic knowledge outside of performance value.
+    - Performance value of eliverance induced believng, measuerd by how well of

 Brady, Evaluative attitudes
 ---------------------------